elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 Explore the [Quarto gallery](https://quarto.org/docs/gallery/) to see its capabilities.

-## 4.4 Before We Begin 🛠️
+## 4.3 Before We Begin 🛠️
-In this session, we'll learn how to use Quarto with R. But remember, Quarto isn't limited to [R](https://quarto.org/docs/computations/r.html) — it also works with Python, Julia, and Observable JS!
+In this part of the tutorial, we'll focus on using Quarto with R. But remember, Quarto isn't limited to [R](https://quarto.org/docs/computations/r.html) — it also works with Python, Julia, and Observable JS!

-### 4.4.0 Installation Instructions ⚙️
+### 4.4.0 Installation Guide ⚙️

-Before diving in, let's ensure you have the necessary tools:
+Before we start, it's essential to set up our environment.
+Here's what you need:

-1. **RStudio:** Make sure you have the latest version of RStudio installed.
+1. **RStudio Installation**: Ensure you have the latest version of RStudio.
+This will provide the best compatibility with Quarto.

-2. **Quarto:** Follow the installation instructions on the [Quarto website](https://quarto.org/) (for more information cheak out the online documentation [Quarto guide]([https://quarto.org/](https://quarto.org/docs/guide/))
+2. **Quarto Installation:** Visit the [Quarto website](https://quarto.org/) for installation instructions.
+For a more detailed guide, check out the [Quarto guide]([https://quarto.org/](https://quarto.org/docs/guide/)).
+Make sure to follow the steps appropriate for your operating system.

-3. Setting up **Tinytext**
-Launch RStudio and access the Terminal: Go to Tools, then select Terminal and click on New Terminal.
-Once in the Terminal, enter the provided code to install tinytex, a streamlined TeX variant for Quarto PDF generation.

-OR TYPE IN THE TERMINAL quarto install tinytex

-5. Open RStudio and make sure that the following packages are updated.
-You can use the following command line:
+3. **TinyTeX Setup**
+TinyTeX is a minimal TeX distribution specifically tailored for Quarto, which you'll need for generating PDFs.
+Here's how to install it:
+- Open RStudio, navigate to *Tools* > *Terminal* > *New Terminal*.
+- In the terminal, type *quarto install tinytex* to start the installation process.

+4. **Update R Packages**
+To ensure smooth operation with Quarto, update the following R packages by running this command in RStudio:

 ```R
 # Run in R